 Peppermint tea is often used for soothing the digestive system, but it also helps to cool the body internally and externally.
 It's naturally antiseptic and antibacterial, making it a perfect herbal remedy to beat the summer heat.

 Steep a bag of peppermint tea in 1 cup of water for 8 to 10 minutes, covered.
 Remove bag and pour peppermint tea infusion into a dark glass spray bottle.
 Spritz face when you need a cool down or are suffering from a headache.
 Keep refrigerated for extra cooling benefits.

 5. Black Tea:

-Black tea contains tannins that help to tone the skin, accelerate skin cell regeneration, and protect from free radicals that cause premature aging.
+Black tea contains tannins and polyphenols such as theaflavins and thearubigins as well as catechins, which are mainly responsible for its anti-inflammatory and antioxidant actions.
+Antioxidative properties of black tea are manifested by its ability to block and scavenge free radicals.
+These antioxidative properties help tone the skin, accelerate skin cell regeneration, and protect from free radicals that cause premature aging.

 You can steep a pot of black tea and pour the infusion directly into your bathwater, or try opening up the tea bag and add it to 2 tablespoons of honey.
 Gently exfoliate the face with the mixture and leave on for 15 minutes.
 Rinse well and follow with moisturizer or plain coconut oil.